 Then there is their not so subtle blaming of Édouard himself for the situation: “He asked me: ‘Wait— you brought a stranger up to your apartment, in the middle of the night?’
 I answered: ‘But everybody does that…,’ and in an ironic, mocking, sarcastic voice, he asked, ‘Everybody?’
 It wasn’t a question.
 Obviously, he wasn’t asking me whether or not everybody did that, he was saying nobody did that.
 Or at least, not everybody.
 So finally I answered, ‘What I mean is, people like me…’”

-Louis’s descriptions of the attack and the rape itself are harrowing but the impersonal and often brutal physical exam that Édouard undergoes is equally difficult reading.
+Louis’s descriptions of the attack and the rape itself are harrowing but the impersonal and often brutally physical medical exam that Édouard undergoes makes for equally difficult reading.

 The subject of rape and the victimization of women who report being raped has been covered often in fiction.
 The subject of male rape is less well travelled territory.